floere/floere.github.io/source/blog/2010-04-14-oh-yeah-amazon-question-mark.html.md

 ---
 From the latest Newsletter:

-@Support for Session Stickiness in Elastic Load Balancing Amazon Elastic MapReduce Introduces Custom Cluster Configuration Option@
+> Support for Session Stickiness in Elastic Load Balancing Amazon Elastic MapReduce Introduces Custom Cluster Configuration Option

 They also have Gurble Blurble Fickleness, introducing Jambawambing Lordle Figuconation Schnorptions.